Michelin96/leaflet-challenge/README.md

 # Synopsis

 Earthquake data was collected from the US Geological Society webite (<a href="https://earthquake.usgs.gov/earthquakes/" target="_blank">earthquake.usgs.gov</a>).
-The range of data on the interactive map is earthquakes in the last week with a magnitude greater that 2.5.
+The range of data on the interactive map is earthquakes in the last week with a magnitude greater than 2.5.

 ## Loading the Map